 What are Upwork connects?

 Upwork connects are credits that allow you to submit proposals on Upwork freelance jobs.
-Each job receives a certain number of connects and when you purchase, the connects are added to your account.
+Each job is assigned a certain number of connects and once purchased, they are added to your account.
 The maximum number of connects used to purchase a job can vary depending on size and scope of the project.
-The current maximum number of connects that Upwork assigns to a job is 6.
+The current maximum number of connects that would be assigned to a job is 6.

 How to buy Upwork Connects

 You’ll be able to purchase your connects under the settings section of your profile, then “Membership & Connects” on the left hand side bar menu.
-Upwork connects are currently $0.15 each.
-You can purchase connects in bundles of 10, 20, 40, 60 and 80.
-Your connects balance is on the right hand side bar of the “Find Work” page as you search for jobs.
+Upwork connects are currently $0.15 each and can be purchased in bundles of 10, 20, 40, 60 and 80.
+Your connects balance is shown on the right hand side bar of the “Find Work” page as you search for jobs.

 Step 3 – Start searching for jobs!

 Now that your profile is ready, it’s time to get hired!
 All the steps up to this point are crucial for success.
 The following is my exact strategy to applying and getting hired on Upwork:

 Read the entire job description.
 If it’s vague or lacking information that you need to submit a proposal, save your connects and move on to the next.
 See below for good vs. bad examples.

 I would consider this an example of a job lacking enough information to submit an applicable proposal.
 What do I need to do to help you with the 5k?
 Do you need marketing support?
 Do you need a DJ hired?
 Do I need to sell and bake cookies or OMG, DO I NEED TO RUN?!
 I’m kidding and serious at the same time.
 How do I know if I’m a good candidate for this job if I don’t know what you’re looking for?

 I love this job posting.
 It tells me the requirements right off the bat (4+ years paid experience), the working environment and necessary technical skills.